schubi93/schubi93/README.md

 ### :heavy_dollar_sign:whoami

-* :soon: Research Assistant
+* :computer: Research Assistant
 * :mortar_board: Master of Applied Research on Industrial Security
 * :heavy_check_mark: Bachelor of Engineering (Mechatronics)
 * :heavy_check_mark: Certified car technician

 ### :computer: My life in Tech

-* :fireworks: Father of the **FISMOS** - published soon!
+* :fireworks: Maintainer of the **FISMOS**
-* :construction: Building a tech and photography blog - stay tuned!
+* :construction: Thinking about a tech and photography blog - stay tuned!
 * :tada: Research on the Behavior of PLC in the field of IIoT 4.0
 * :beginner: Learning `Rust` for Embedded Devices and LKM
 * :raising_hand: Contact me, even about PCB design or car stuff, I will gladly assist you;

 ### :microscope: Publications